bjmorgan/py-sc-fermi/docs/source/migrating_to_v3.rst

     for charge_state in species.charge_states:   # was species.charge_states.values()
         ...

-Because the charge states are a list, a single species may now hold several states with the same formal charge, which is how v3 represents metastable defects.
+Because the charge states form an ordered collection, a single species may now hold several states with the same formal charge, which is how v3 represents metastable defects.

 ``concentration_dict(decomposed=True)`` keys by string, not charge
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~